studytelescope/lab08/README.md

 $ pushd .
 $ source scripts/activate
 ```

+Get new repo on the basis of the previous one
+Also add submodule

 ```sh
 $ git clone https://github.com/${GITHUB_USERNAME}/lab07 lab08 # get previous lab as a template